If you have any questions about the Political Terror Scale, data releases, or about this website please contact:

 In a Reference List cite as follows:

 For a citation in the text cite all authors the first time the reference occurs.
-Gibney, Cornett, Wood, Haschke, and Arnon (year of publication).
+Gibney, Cornett, Wood, Haschke, Arnon, Pisanò, and Barrett (year of publication).

 How are the scores computed?